Municipal Climate Solutions Programme accelerated climate work in municipalities and regions

 Funding provided to introduce best practices and experiment with new ones

-The Municipal Climate Change Solutions Programme supports and funds climate work in municipalities and regions through procurement operations and government grants.
-Most of the programme’s funding is targeted directly at assisting municipalities and regions in their own climate projects.
-The starting point for the projects is to adopt best climate practices and to experiment with new ones.
-At the regional level, neighbouring municipalities are encouraged to cooperate with several other municipalities on climate issues.
-On the regional level, climate work is promoted especially through Regional Councils and Centres for Economic Development, Transport and the Environment (ELY Centres).
+The Municipal Climate Change Solutions Programme supported and funded climate work in municipalities and regions through procurement operations and government grants.
+Most of the programme’s funding was targeted directly at assisting municipalities and regions in their own climate projects.
+The starting point for the projects was to adopt best climate practices and to experiment with new ones.
+At the regional level, neighbouring municipalities were encouraged to cooperate with several other municipalities on climate issues.
+On the regional level, climate work was promoted especially through Regional Councils and Centres for Economic Development, Transport and the Environment (ELY Centres).

-Part of the programme’s funding is used for procurements at national level that enable climate work in all municipalities and regions.
-The funding is used to develop common tools, operating models, communication materials, knowledge base and training.
+Part of the programme’s funding was used for procurements at national level that enabled climate work in all municipalities and regions.
+The funding was used to develop common tools, operating models, communication materials, knowledge base and training.

 Projects funded from the programme